michaeldewildt/shopify-to-postgre/README.md

-# Shopify SCV to Heroku Postgre
+# Shopify CSV to Heroku Postgre
 Takes a shopify customer export CSV and creates a Postgre database table on Heroku.
 Also has some functions to manipluate the data.

 Requires ruby 2.1.*